asierra/Metagrafica/mg.1.md

 :  Generates a series of *n* numbers and position each one at the current point using the PP matrix, using an initial number *i0*, increment *inc*, number of numbers *n* and number of *decimals*, with the current text style.

 `GNPATH n x y name`
 :  Generates the path *name* (a string you define) with *n* points with an initial point *x y* using the path matrix PT.
-Once created, the path can be used as *&name*.
+Once created, the path can be used as `&name`.

 `TICKS n x y`
 :  Generates parallel lines and position them according with the PP matrix, with the parameters: number of lines *n*, generative vector *x y*.

 ## Text

 Special commands to display text.
-We use standard PostScript fonts and an optional embeded LaTeX font for Greek and symbols.
+We use standard PostScript fonts and an optional embedded LaTeX font for Greek and symbols.

 `DT text`
 :  To display a string of text at the current position, which is updated with the PP matrix every time this command is used.

 `XYDT x y text`
-:  To display a string of text at the position x y.
+:  To display a string of text at the position `x y`.

 Inside the string you can insert some commands to get some text effects and control the reach of those effects with *{* and *}*.